Email Signatures: 6 Tips on How to Add an Effective Logo Design

 After you have decided to incorporate staff photos or your company logo in your email signatures, depending on your strategy, make sure to compress those photographs before uploading them to the web.

-There is nothing more annoying than an email that is bloated with a huge image.
+Nothing is more annoying than an email bloated with a huge image.
 If you are going to use employee images, make sure the background is white.

 A translucent background can appear black, while other hues may appear strange to the eye.